List of The Law of Ueki characters: Rinko Jerrard

 She loves all animals, taking an immediate liking to Tenko (whom she calls "Tenko-chan"), but her weakness for cute things makes her vulnerable to Ban's power (which just so happens to give things cute faces).
 It's wise not to insult her no matter what, for she has an evil alternate personality that violently attacks the person who insults her.
 She doesn't seem to realize that she has this evil side and forgets whatever her evil side says or does.

 Rinko has the power to change beads into bombs and creates special accessories in order to use her beads in more constructive ways such as: "Rinko Rocket", a pair of shoes made of a special alloy and filled with beads that Rinko can use to blast herself up into the air for more advantageous attacks; "Beads Cannon", metallic tubes filled with beads that go over her fingers that she uses by detonating one bead in order to send the rest flying at her opponents; and "Explosive Glove", a special glove with beads hidden inside that (according to Rinko) allows her to produce a force as strong as a missile.

-Rinko's Celestial King Candidate is a man named Nike, one of Margarette's followers whom she hasn't seen since the battle began.
+Rinko's Celestial god candidate is a man named Nike, one of Margarette's followers whom she hasn't seen since the battle began.